-Excellent flavour and first to turn red.
-We are continuously amazed at Carmen’s earliness, sweet flavour and dependability.
-An All America Standards winner that is perfect for use in salads or roasting, Very sweet and quite heavy yielding.
-This hybrid was developed to set fruit under cooler conditions so it is a great choice for short season areas.
-2.5" fruit.
-65 days to green and 80 days to red from transplanting.
+Carmen is a sweet Italian frying pepper with excellent flavour perfect for use in salads, grilled, or roasted.
+This heavy yielding hybrid is an AAS winner developed to set fruit under cooler conditions, so it is a great choice for short season areas.
+Maturity is 65 days to green and 80 days to red from transplanting.
 Approx. 20 seeds/pkg.

 Scroll down for more details and growing information.

 Peppers require a long, warm growing season.
 Seed should be started indoors in March or 8 weeks prior to transplanting.
 To start seed indoors, sow 2-3 seeds 1⁄4” deep, in 1x1” cells and provide constant moisture and a soil temperature of 26-29 degrees C. After germination (1-2 weeks), thin seedlings to one per cell.
 Once seedlings develop 2-3 true leaves, transplant into larger containers (2x2” or 3x3”).